sheenazien8/goplate/docs/background-tasks.md

 # Background Tasks

-GoPlate includes a powerful background job system for processing tasks asynchronously.
+Galaplate includes a powerful background job system for processing tasks asynchronously.
 This system is built on top of a database-backed queue with worker pools for reliable task processing.

 ## Overview